vjutvik/Contiki-IPsec/examples/ipsec/README.md

 Therefore, the recommended procedure is to check out this code in MS Windows, and execute the following in a Cygwin environment running on top of it (while in the directory examples/ipsec):
 	make TARGET=wismote

+(UPDATE: 20 September 2013: Alex Papanikolaou writes to say that as of now, there is a guide for building the msp430-gcc development version which features 20-bit instruction set support at http://wiki.contiki-os.org/doku.php?id=msp430x Please be warned that you may experience weird/unstable behaviour.)

 ### The Native Target ###
 When Contiki is compiled for the native target the output will be a binary that can be run as an ordinary Linux process.
 IP connectivity is provided by means of a tunnel.

 To begin compilation, execute while in the directory examples/ipsec:

 	make TARGET=native

 ### The u101-stm32l target (not tested) ###